Focus and Scope

 Contemporary Challenges was established with the aspiration to advance a multi-disciplinary approach to issues of global crime, justice and security that have traditionally been dealt with in compartmentalised academic fields.
 We believe that this has contributed to the formation of functional academic silos that are counterproductive when discerning responses to contemporary challenges.
 Our vision is for CCJ to serve as a platform for interdisciplinary debate that is of relevance to academics, policy makers and law enforcement officials alike.
 We hope that the journal will be a starting point for further discussion, research and collaboration across disciplines and professions.

 We ask for submissions relating to the following themes:

-Please see our Journal Information & Policies page for details of the Journal’s peer review process, Open Access policy and other journal information.
+Please see our Journal Information and Policies page for details about the Journal’s peer review process, Open Access policy and other journal information.